Managing user access for large initiatives or facilities

 Canadian Light Source (CLS)

-At the CLS, user access to most beamlines is oversubscribed.
-To manage this, the CLS has put in place various access mechanisms for users to obtain beam time.
-The review process and the methodology by which user beam time is awarded, allocated and scheduled, vary depending on the access mechanism chosen by the user.
+Access to most beamlines at the CLS is oversubscribed.
+To manage this, the CLS has put in place various access mechanisms for users to obtain beamline time.
+The review process and the methodology by which user beamline time is awarded, allocated and scheduled vary depending on the access mechanism chosen by the user.

-- Sharing user access processes and policies with the community;
+- Sharing user access processes and policies with the community, and

 - Establishing a complaint mechanism that includes a neutral party.

-To learn more about how the CLS establishes user access, consult the presentation made by the CLS at the 2015 MSI workshop.
+To learn more about how the CLS establishes user access, consult this CLS document on access mechanisms.

-The CLS is Canada’s national centre for synchrotron research.
-Located at the University of Saskatchewan, the CLS is a world-class, state-of-the-art research facility.
+The CLS is Canada’s national centre for synchrotron research, located at the University of Saskatchewan.

 Contact: